NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

    }
    ```

-1. Label the test with a descriptive name such as "minimal-test":
+1. Label the test with a descriptive name:

    ```nix
    name = "minimal-test";